tkerby/gosearch/README.md

 <img src='img/4.png' height=80% width=80%><br>
 </p>

 `GoSearch` is an efficient and reliable OSINT tool designed for uncovering digital footprints associated with a given username.
 It's fast, straightforward, and dependable, enabling users to track an individual's online presence across multiple platforms. `GoSearch` also integrates data from HudsonRock's Cybercrime Intelligence Database to provide insights into cybercrime-related information.
-It also taps into [`BreachDirectory.org`](https://breachdirectory.org)'s database offering access to a comprehensive list of data breaches, plain-text and hashed passwords linked to the username.
+It also taps into [`BreachDirectory.org`](https://breachdirectory.org)'s and [ProxyNova's](https://www.proxynova.com/tools/comb/) database offering access to a comprehensive list of data breaches, plain-text and hashed passwords linked to the username.
 This tool is ideal for those needing accurate, no-frills results when investigating online identities.

 ## Installation & Usage
 ```